ShurenZhou1999/csstlab/README.md

 ## CSSTLaB : <ins>C</ins>hina <ins>S</ins>pace <ins>S</ins>tation <ins>T</ins>elescope Hybrid <ins>La</ins>grangian <ins>B</ins>ias Expansion Emulator

-A python package for modeling the biased tracer in real space within the hybrid Lagrangian bias expansion framework, as one of the extensions of [CSST emulator](https://github.com/czymh/csstemu) series.
+A Python package for emulation of Lagrangian basis spectra within the EFTofLSS model.
+The emulator utilizes the hybrid Lagrangian bias expansion framework to model the biased tracer clustering.
+This is galaxy clustering extension of the CSST emulator series, preparing the theoretical supporting for the upcoming China Space Station Telescope galaxy survey.

+Currently, the emulator allows predicting the biased tracer power spectrum in $1\%$ level accuracy.
+It covers wavelength scale $0.001 \leq k \leq 1.0\,{\rm Mpc}^{-1}h$ and redshift range $0\leq z\leq 3$, combining 1-loop theoretical results in linear region and simulation measurements in non-linear region.
+The details of training samples are same as the main branch [CSST emulator](https://github.com/czymh/csstemu).

 ## Feature

 * User-friendly, with simple interface and easy-to-use API.
 It only relies on the external libraries `Numpy` and `Scipy`, without any other dependencies or compilation requirement.
 All the time-consuming parts have been done and stored.
-* Fast and efficient, with the speed of $O(10^{-2})$ seconds to generate spectra for one cosmology.
-For arbitrary $(k, z)$ bins, it takes $O(10^{-1})$ seconds to interpolate the spectra to given choice.
+* Fast and efficient, with the speed of $\mathcal{O}(10^{-2})$ seconds to generate all the Lagrangian basis spectra for a given cosmology.
+For arbitrary $(k, z)$ bins, it takes $\mathcal{O}(10^{-1})$ seconds to interpolate the all the basis spectra.
 * Emulation with neutrino mass the dynamical dark energy $w_0w_a$.
 The training set [Kun suite](https://kunsimulation.readthedocs.io/en/latest/) simulates over cosmological parameter space

 | Parameter | $\Omega_b$ | $\Omega_{cb}$ | $H_0$ | $n_s$ | $10^{9}A_s$ | $w_0$ | $w_a$ | $\sum M_{\nu}$ |